oci-hpc/oci-openfoam-workshop/README.md

 </details>

 ### Phase 1.
 Deployment
-You can deploy this compute node via either of the following methods:
+You can deploy this compute node via either method:

 * [Resource Manager](https://github.com/oci-hpc/oci-openfoam-workshop/blob/oci-hpc/Documentation/Resource%20Manager.md), a stack manager that is accessible as a GUI on the OCI portal
 <p></p>